ParameshPK81/Git_Commands/readme.md

     git reset --hard <commit_hash> - make changes in github

 27. **Fork**
-    Fork  - a rough copy - a new repository that shares code and visibility settings with the original upstream repository
+    A rough copy - a new repository that shares code and visibility settings with the original upstream repository